PedroRossa/GearSDK/README.md

 # GearSDK
-An openSource project to facilitate the use of the NodeMCU.
+An openSource project to facilitate the use of the NodeMCU with diffrent languages.

+Create objects on SDK with your sensors.

 #Wrappers
  - C++